DEMOCRAT & SENTINEL

 THE COMMONWEALTH OF PENNSYLVANIA TO

-James Somerville, Mary Jane Somerville, (intermarried with Nathaniel Hughes, now dead,) David Somerville,
+James Somerville, Mary Jane Somerville, (intermarried with Nathaniel Hughes, now dead,) David Somerville, and William Somerville heirs and representatives of David Somerville, late of Susquehanna township, deceased--Greeting:

 By the Court,